-- Try out your career - know that you're meant to be an engineer.
+- Try Out Your Career: Know that you're meant to be an engineer.

-- Earn money - Co-op students typically make $13 to $36 an hour.
+- Earn Money: Co-op students typically make $13 to $36 an hour.

-- Get experience - many employers hire former Co-op students.
+- Get Experience: Many employers hire former co-op students.

-Successful application to the Co-op program requires the following steps.
+Successful application to the co-op program requires the following steps.

-- Attend the Whitacre College of Engineering Job Fair and search Job Grid to learn about Co-op opportunities.
+- Attend the Whitacre College of Engineering Job Fair and search Job Grid to learn about co-op opportunities.

-- Fill out a Co-op Degree Plan and review it with your advisor.
+- Fill out a Co-Op Degree Plan and review it with your advisor.

 Financial Aid Some scholarships require you to earn 24 credit hours toward your degree in an academic year.
 Take this into consideration when making your degree plan.
-This is especially important for out-of-state students whose in-state tuition is dependant on scholarship status.
+This is especially important for out-of-state students whose in-state tuition is dependent on scholarship status.

-International Students Be certain that you are complying with the regulations of Immigration and Naturalization Services with regard to Curricular Practical Training.
+International Students: Be certain that you are complying with the regulations of Immigration and Naturalization Services with regard to Curricular Practical Training.
 Contact Michael Murphy at the Office of International Affairs to be certain you protect your rights.